 Technically you only need 2 lines for the encoder, the third one is grounded.
 But to have more versatility you can wire the 3 lines to the Arduino board and then set one of the lines to the ground by software.
 So if in the future you want to experiment this line could be available.

 To main ways of doing this: by pooling or interrupt:

 Pooling: You put the encoder function in the main loop and the code check if the lines have changed.
-The lamp program uses it.
+The

 Interrupt: When the encoder changes, it generates an interruption and the encoder function is executed.
-Codes like the snake game do it
+Codes like the

 My tip: to use the interrupt way: makes the main loop faster and generally works better.